 More Posts

-A Comprehensive Guide to Objectives and Key Results (OKR)
+How to Set Objectives and Key Results for Your Team

-Janice Stinehour2 minutes readObjectives & Key Results (OKR) is an objective management framework used by teams & organizations to set challenging & ambitious goals with measurable results.
-Learn how to get started & ensure success.
+Janice Stinehour3 minutes readObjectives & Key Results (OKRs) is a collaborative goal-setting methodology used by teams & individuals for setting ambitious goals with measurable results.
+Learn how to set up & use them for measuring success.